emergy-official/anomaly.parf.ai/api/anomaly/readme.md

-# Segment.parf.ai - Segment API
+# Anomaly.parf.ai - Anomaly API

 ## Introduction

-The segment API takes an image encoded in base64 as argument and returns the mask You can either get the latest 20 feedbacks or submit a feedback.
+The anomaly API takes an image encoded in base64 as argument and returns the mask You can either get the latest 20 feedbacks or submit a feedback.

 This API is executed on AWS Lambda in the `NodeJS20.x` runtime.